jasonlong/lavalamp/README.md

 ====

+### Installation

+Copy `lavalamp.vim` to your `.vim/colors` directory.

+    $ cd lavalamp/vim
+    $ cp lavalamp.vim ~/.vim/colors/

+If you're using [airline](https://github.com/bling/vim-airline), you can install the lavalamp theme for that.

+    $ cd lavalamp/vim/autoload/airline/themes
+    $ cp lavalamp.vim ~/.vim/autoload/airline/themes/

+For the iTerm theme, you should be able to double-click on the `lavalamp/iterm/lavalamp.itermcolors` file to install it.

+**If you're using CoffeeScript, I highly recommend installing the [vim-coffee-script](https://github.com/kchmck/vim-coffee-script) plugin since it offers much better syntax highlighting (which lavalamp utilizes).**

 ### Design principles

 The idea behind the theme is that each language has its own core color.
 This way, it's easier to visually differentiate languages when they're used together.